OllieHunt23/Tesla/README.md

  The user has been given examples of all the cars in teslas range as well as tesla's semitruck and powerwall.

 ### My Design Process

-- Layout
-   * CSS Grid with options for multiple areas for images or content
 - Colour
    * The colours are generated from colour in my images and videos
    * They inform the colour design process